 In 1995 a special temporary status was established for former USSR citizens – “former citizens of the USSR without the citizenship of the Republic of Latvia or any other country” (so called Latvia’s non-citizens) as a temporary status, which eases the way of acquiring citizenship.
 This status is not related to language, ethnicity or belonging to a national minority.

 Latvian non-citizens enjoy equal protection under the law both in Latvia and while living or travelling abroad, and are the only group of persons, beside citizens, who are granted permanent residence in Latvia ex lege.
 They can permanently reside in a foreign country while retaining all rights and privileges, inter alia, to travel freely and to return back to Latvia at any time.
 Non-citizens enjoy the majority of political rights - the only significant difference between Latvian citizens and non-citizens is the right to vote and to work in the civil service or occupy posts directly related to the national security.

 Latvian non-citizens cannot be regarded as stateless persons.
-The UN High Commissioner for Refugees distinguishes these two categories because the amount of the rights guaranteed to non-citizens are larger than the rights of stateless persons under the 1954 UN Convention relating to the Status of Stateless Persons.
-According to the data by Central Statistical Bureau in June 2022 there were 138 stateless persons in Latvia.
+The UN High Commissioner for Refugees distinguishes these two categories, because the amount of the rights guaranteed to non-citizens is considerably larger than the rights of stateless persons under the 1954 UN Convention relating to the Status of Stateless Persons.
+According to the latest data by Central Statistical Bureau there are 160 stateless persons in Latvia.

 The structure and content of naturalization exams have been adapted to the functional use of the language; the Latvian language and history exams have been simplified; the accessibility of the naturalization process has increased; the number of documents to be submitted has decreased and the process of considering naturalization applications has been optimized.